discord9/tsbs/docs/greptimedb-vs-influxdb-manual.md

 ### Installing GreptimeDB

-Refer to the official documentation for installing GreptimeDB:
+Refer to the official documentation for installing GreptimeDB.
+You can also refer to the following steps to install GreptimeDB v0.9.1.

 Create greptime directory in the home directory:
 ```sh